 As in the previous example, we could have done all of this with the application of a single tactic safeOpSemAllTac' [ReduceAND].

-A list of derived rules may be passed into the tactic.
+This is a quite involved tactic which contains an outer loop for each time step of the simulation.
+This loop finishes when no more changes have been made to any of the subgoals.
+Firstly, rules involving time are tried, followed by repeated applications of the standard operational semantics rules excluding those involving CoTuple, Cons, TyTuple and Type.
+When no more rules are applicable, ReduceCoTupleTac is used.
+It applies ReduceCoTuple, but only if no flexible meta-variables will instantiated as a result of this.
+Similar tactics for Cons, TyTuple and Type are then tried.
+Finally, ReduceSafeEqRhsTac rewrites subgoals of the form expr == case match ... in a safe way.
+The tactical cutThenT only retains the first unification of its first argument; this decreases the amount of memory which is used, as well as the execution time.
+Using two nested loops, rather than a single loop forces the evaluation to take place a single clock tick at a time.
+This dramatically increases the tactic's speed due to the fact that many small expressions are handled more effectively than one large one.
+Note that a list of derived rules may be passed into the tactic.
 This means that an AND gate, for example, is reduced using one derived rule application, rather a series of primitive rules.
 This facilitates faster, hierarchical simulation because a circuit does not need to be flattened out into individual gates to be simulated.
+A smaller memory usage is one of the practical advantages.
 It is also easier to pinpoint errors in a circuit when it is simulated hierarchically because boundaries of subcircuits are clearer when the subcomponents have not been flattened out.
 One needs to open up a subcircuit only when it is found to be in error.